 Honshu is Japan's "mainland", and its largest island.
 It presents birders with plentiful opportunities to seek out widespread residents, regional and national endemics, migrants and vagrants.
 There are interesting sites to visit in just about every prefecture from Aomori in the north to Yamaguchi in the southwest, and there are sites worth visiting at all times of year.

-If you would like to submit information for additional sites, updates to those listed or photographs, please contact Japan Nature Guides and we will be delighted to include them.
+If you would like to submit information for additional sites, updates to those listed here, or your photographs, please contact Japan Nature Guides and we will be delighted to include them.

 Often described as Japan's mainland, Honshu is Japan's largest island with the highest population of all of the Japanese islands.
 The capital, Tokyo is located here as are several more of its major cities.
 Despite the large population and extensive development, there are also many areas of scenic and natural beauty, many national parks and nature reserves in which birdwatching is possible and popular.

 With the greatest altitude range of any of Japan’s islands, Honshu supports the greatest range of habitats.
 At its northernmost extent its mixed forests of deciduous trees and conifers resemble those further north in Hokkaido, while in the far south the evergreen laurel forests are similar to those in the sub-tropics.

 Winter snows are heavy and deep along Honshu’s spine of mountains, while a dry Pacific climate dominates much of the rest of the island during winter.
 In the south and west in particular, long hot summers are preceded by heavy rains and followed by the powerful typhoon season.

 The combination of Japan’s seasonal and regional climatic pattern dictates the distributions of plants and animals, making travelling around the island particularly interesting.